Planning a visit to our Reading Room? This page should help you prepare for your visit to us.

 - For more information about obtaining a Digital Photography Permit, please click here to see our Policy on the use of Digital Cameras including Mobile Phones.

-Access Conditions.
-These records have certain access conditions that must be observed by researchers.
-They will only be available to registered users who accept the conditions of usage and complete the ‘Conditions of Access to Production Records’ form.
+These records have certain access conditions that must be observed by researchers, this is to protect confidential data.
+They will only be available to registered users who accept the conditions of usage and complete the 'Conditions of Access to Production Records' form.